openresty/luajit2-test-suite/README.md

 sudo dnf install valgrind
 ```

-Currently the `run-tests` script is written in Perl.
+Currently the `run-tests` script is written in Perl 5.
 So you may also need to install `perl` if your
 system does not have it already.
 For example, on Fedora, we can do

 ```bash